 Look Out for Premature Ovarian Failure

 What if you are younger than that?
-Well, if you’re younger than forty and are starting to have these perimenopausal symptoms and especially if you’re younger than thirty-five, you really need to consider that you may be going through premature ovarian failure.
+Well, if you’re younger than forty and have these perimenopausal symptoms, especially if you’re younger than thirty-five, you really need to consider that you may be going through premature ovarian failure.
 That needs to be checked.
 And what you can do is have your health care provider draw an FSH, follicle stimulating hormone level about day three to five of your period.
 On day three to five of normal menstrual cycle, your FSH level should be low in response to your previous month’s production of estrogen.
 If it is elevated, over fifteen, you are starting to perimenopause.

-Now FSH will not always show, you may have a good month, and then you have a month where you feel super symptomatic.
-The more symptomatic months, that next menstrual period, you are going to have a higher FSH, so you may have to check it a few times to see for sure.
+Now FSH will not always show.
+You may have a good month.
+And, then you have a month where you feel super symptomatic.
+The more symptomatic months, that next menstrual period, you are going to have a higher FSH.
+So you may have to check it a few times to see for sure.

 I see many, many women that may get misdiagnosed and think it is something else.
 You are just anxious.
 Maybe you are depressed.
 You are given anti-anxieties or antidepressants instead of being treated hormonally when you are actually going through perimenopause.
 And, remember, perimenopause can last five to fifteen years.
 So balancing your hormones is the key to a graceful transition through menopause.